Nordstrom tops earnings expectations, sees boost in online sales

-(Reuters) - Nordstrom Inc said on Tuesday a 37% surge in online sales helped the upscale department store’s earnings top analyst expectations and boost its confidence about its holiday performance.
+(Reuters) - Nordstrom Inc said on Tuesday a 37% surge in online sales helped the upscale department store top analysts’ earnings expectations and boost confidence about its holiday performance despite a more competitive, promotional playing field.

-Shares of the Seattle-based retailer were trading up 3% after the bell.
+Shares of the Seattle-based retailer were trading nearly 5% higher after the bell.

 “We are encouraged by the positive momentum and expect continued progress in the fourth quarter and into 2021,” said Pete Nordstrom, president and chief brand officer of Nordstrom.